5th Massachusetts Battery

-The 5th Massachusetts Battery (or 5th Battery, Massachusetts Light Artillery) was an artillery battery that served in the Union army during the American Civil War.
-It was one of the Massachusetts regiments organized in response to President Abraham Lincoln's call on May 2, 1861 for volunteer troops to serve a term of three-years.
+The 5th Massachusetts Battery (or 5th Battery, Massachusetts Light Artillery) was an artillery battery of the Union Army during the American Civil War.
+Raised in late 1861, it eventually was consolidated with the remnants of the 3rd Massachusetts Battery, and served until June 1865.
+Operating in the Eastern Theater, for most of the war it was part of the Army of the Potomac.

+Service history

+The battery was organized in response to President Abraham Lincoln's call on May 2, 1861 for volunteer troops, to serve a term of three-years.
 The battery trained at Camp Shouler in Lynnfield, Massachusetts and Camp Massasoit in Readville, Massachusetts.
 It departed Boston by steamship on December 25, 1861.

-For their first months of service, the members of the battery performed garrison duty at Capitol Hill in Washington and at Hall's Hill in Alexandria, Virginia.
-The battery was assigned to the First Division of the V Corps of the Army of the Potomac in preparation for the Peninsular Campaign in March 1862.
+For their first months of service, the members of the battery performed garrison duty at Capitol Hill in Washington and at Hall's Hill in Alexandria, Virginia, being assigned to Gen. Fitz-John Porters division of the III Corps.
+With the Army of the Potomac it preparated for the Peninsular Campaign in March 1862.
 They departed for Fortress Monroe on March 21.
-During the Peninsular campaign, the battery was engaged in the Siege of Yorktown and the Seven Days Battles.
+During the Peninsular campaign the battery was engaged in the Siege of Yorktown.
+In May the division, and with it the battery, became part of the new V Corps.
+They then fought in the Seven Days Battles.
 In particular, it was very heavily engaged during the Battle of Gaines's Mill, losing 4 men killed in action, 22 horses and four out of six guns.
 For several months, this heavy loss resulted the temporary reassignment of the members of the 5th Massachusetts Battery to the 3rd Massachusetts Battery and the 4th Rhode Island Battery.
 The 5th Massachusetts Battery returned to Washington in September 1862 and was resupplied with guns in October.
 It rejoined the Army of the Potomac in time to participate in the Union advance into Northern Virginia in November and the Battle of Fredericksburg.